DoDAO-io/dodao-solidity-course/generated/explanations/expression_control.md

 }

 ```
 In the code snippet provided, `numbers` is an array of unsigned integers.
-If `checkNumber` is called with a positive number as an argument, the for loop will be executed and the if condition will validate if `numbers[i]==n`.
+If `checkNumber` is called with a positive number as an argument, the for loop will be executed and the if condition will validate the condition `numbers[i]==n`.
 If that condition is satisfied,  the event will be emitted and the loop will be terminated using the break keyword.

 - Continue